The Ameswell Hotel

 A Different Kind of Silicon Valley Address

 Mountain View sits at the geographic heart of the Bay Area's technology corridor, and the hotels that serve it have historically sorted into two camps: the anonymous freeway-adjacent business properties built for expense-account efficiency, and the scattered boutique options that trade on design but little else.
-The Ameswell Hotel, at 800 Moffett Blvd, occupies a third position in that local market, one that the 2025 Michelin Selected designation formalizes: a property calibrated for guests who expect considered design and a clearer sense of place than the standard Silicon Valley business hotel delivers.
+The Ameswell Hotel, a 255-room hotel in Mountain View at 800 Moffett Blvd, is a 2025 Michelin Selected property with a 4.5 Google rating.

 The more useful lens for understanding where The Ameswell sits in the competitive conversation is its commitment to environmental responsibility.
 In the broader hospitality market, sustainability messaging has become near-universal, but the gap between declared values and operational reality is wide.
 Properties that treat sustainability as a structural design principle, rather than a box-checking exercise, tend to demonstrate it through specific choices: material sourcing, energy systems, water management, and food procurement that reflects local supply chains rather than centralized logistics.